vapor/docs/1.5/testing/basic.md

 ## Displacing Droplet Creation Logic

 Up to this point, a lot of our documentation has centered around putting our `Droplet` creation logic in `main.swift`.
 Unfortunately, when testing against our application, this code becomes largely inaccessible.
-The first thing we'll need to do is break this out into the `AppLogic` module.
+The first thing we'll need to do is break this out and move the running into a new `Run` module.

-Here's an example of my setup file.
+Here's an example of my setup file in `App`.
 I name mine `Droplet+Setup.swift`.
 Here's how it might look:

 ```swift
 import Vapor